jbergstroem/mariadb-alpine/docs/development.md

 Instead of tagging and building images locally, the release workflow is fully automated through [github actions][github-actions].

+There are sanity checks in place to help you from making mistakes:
+1. The workflow will only be run if there is no existing github or docker tag corresponding to the mariadbd version in `Dockerfile.
+2. The workflow will fail if there are issues building or testing the container.
+3. Only by changing

 ### To create a release (browser):

 1. Visit the overview for [the Release workflow][release-workflow]